If you're looking for the best AR glasses out there, we've got you covered right here.

 The world of augmented reality glasses represents quite a new industry in the world of wearable tech, offering the power of AR with the convenience of a pair of smart glasses.

-Compared to any of the best VR headsets, a pair of augmented reality glasses are likely to be much lighter and actually offer a different experience to virtual reality.
-VR works by entirely immersing someone in a virtual world, while AR works by overlaying additional digital content on top of what people see in the real world.
+Compared to the best VR headsets, a pair of augmented reality glasses are likely to be much lighter and actually offer a different experience to virtual reality.

 The tech has actually been around for a good while, and as such, there are a few different pairs of AR glasses to choose from.
 Most are designed more for enterprise and commercial use at the moment, but there are a handful of excellent choices that can be had by consumers, too.